-In Q1 fiscal 2020 the Company entered into a loan agreement with SSL for \$200,000 and an unsecured loan with a director of \$30,000.
+In the six months ending November 30, 2019, the Company entered into a loan agreement with SSL for \$200,000 and unsecured loans with two directors totalling \$55,000.
 Refer to Liquidity and Capital Resources section for further details.

 d) Commodity Price risk